Lava flow from Hawaii volcano just 70 yards from nearest residence

 The leading edge of the flow, which is about 110 yards wide and spreading, has overrun a cemetery on its path toward Pahoa village, a historic former sugar plantation consisting of small shops and homes with a population of about 800 people.

-The civil defence message said the lava was advancing about 10 to 15 yards an hour, but had slowed considerably to some 2 yards per hour by late afternoon.
+The civil defense message said the lava was advancing about 10 to 15 yards an hour, but had slowed considerably to some 2 yards per hour by late afternoon.

 While its speed has varied, if the lava continues on its current trajectory it could impact property in the next day or so.